-If a Fund fails or ceases to qualify as a mutual fund trust under the Income Tax Act (Canada) and the regulations thereunder (the "Tax Act"), the income tax considerations described under "Income Tax Considerations for Investors" would be materially and adversely different in certain respects.
-There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the Canada Revenue Agency ("CRA") respecting the treatment of mutual fund trusts will not be changed in a manner which adversely affects the unitholders.
+If a Fund fails or ceases to qualify as a mutual fund trust under the Tax Act, the income tax considerations described under "Income Tax Considerations" would be materially and adversely different in certain respects.
+There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the CRA respecting the treatment of mutual fund trusts will not be changed in a manner which adversely affects the unitholders.

-In determining its income for tax purposes, each Fund will treat gains or losses realized on the disposition of its portfolio securities and expect to treat gains or losses in respect of foreign currency hedges entered into by the Fund, as capital gains and losses.
+In determining its income for tax purposes, each Fund treats gains or losses realized on the disposition of its portfolio securities and, if applicable, gains or losses in respect of foreign currency hedges entered into by the Fund, as capital gains and losses.
+In general, gains and losses realized by a Fund from derivative transactions will be on income account, except where such derivatives are used to hedge portfolio securities held on capital account provided there is sufficient linkage (subject to the DFA Rules discussed below).
 Designations with respect to each Fund's income and capital gains will be made and reported to unitholders on this basis.
 The CRA's practice is not to grant advance income tax rulings on the characterization of items as capital gains or income and therefore no advance income tax ruling relating to these matters has been requested or obtained.
 If these dispositions or transactions of a Fund are determined not to be on capital account, the net income of the Fund for tax purposes and the taxable component of distributions to unitholders could increase.
 Any such redetermination by the CRA may result in a Fund being liable for unremitted withholding taxes on prior distributions made to unitholders who were not resident in Canada for purposes of the Tax Act at the time of the distribution.
 Such potential liability may reduce the net asset value of a Fund or net asset value per unit of a Fund.